robertmc0/modules-test/modules/databricks/service/README.md

-# Azure Databricks Module
+# Databricks Module

-Deploys Azure Databricks using the premium sku
+This module deploys Microsoft.Databricks

-## Description
+## Details

 {{ Add detailed description for the module. }}